neuresthetics/graphtacular/README.md

 ![Flower Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/FirstGephiCaptureFlower.JPG) <br>

 ## GEXF - save graph to file
-You can view saved [graphs](https://github.com/jasonb315/graphtacular/tree/master/Graphtacular/Graphtacular/Saves) which are exporeted as [GEXF](https://github.com/neuresthetics/graphtacular/blob/master/Graphtacular/Graphtacular/Classes/Gexf.cs) (Graph Exchange XML Format) for display in [Gephi](https://gephi.org/)
+You can view saved [graphs](https://github.com/jasonb315/graphtacular/tree/master/Graphtacular/Graphtacular/Saves) which are exported as [GEXF](https://github.com/neuresthetics/graphtacular/blob/master/Graphtacular/Graphtacular/Classes/Gexf.cs) (Graph Exchange XML Format) for display in [Gephi](https://gephi.org/)

 ### Building clusters from the outside:

-Operations on sets of Vertices in clumps from the outside tends to produce a more geologcal or crystal shapes?
+Operations on sets of Vertices in clumps from the outside tend to produce more geological or crystal shapes.

-This is a logarithmic cluster with edges reflecting the repetative global split
+This is a logarithmic cluster with edges reflecting the repetitive global split

 ![Logarithmic Cluster](https://github.com/jasonb315/graphtacular/blob/master/assets/LogarithmicCluster.JPG) <br>
 ![Logarithmic Cluster Gephi](https://github.com/jasonb315/graphtacular/blob/master/assets/LogarithmicClusterGephi.JPG) <br>

-looks feel kind of like ice, inorganic?
+Does it feel kind of like ice, inorganic?

 ### Driving clusters from the inside: